Ulf3000/Prevent-Sleep-for-Reaper/README.md

 -Recording

-This is, as far as i understand, the same way mediaplayers and browsers do it when the pc shouldnt go to sleep.
+This is, as far as i understand, the same way mediaplayers and browsers do it when they are playing a video and the pc and displays shouldnt go to sleep.

 # Installation: